mishra-aayush/Image-Morphing-Software/README.md

 ## The Working of the Software

 ![The initial view of the GUI](initialGUI.JPG)
+The initial view of the GUI

 ![Feature Points Marked](fp2.JPG)
+Feature Points Marked

-![Table for Feature Points present on GUI](tb2.JPG)
+![Table for Feature Points present on GUI](tb2.JPG) Table for Feature Points present on GUI

-![Corresponding Delaunay Triangles mapped for given feature points](dllll.JPG)
+![Corresponding Delaunay Triangles mapped for given feature points](dllll.JPG) Corresponding Delaunay Triangles mapped for given feature points

-![After clicking the morph button, the status of morphing can be seen here](stb.JPG)
+![After clicking the morph button, the status of morphing can be seen here](stb.JPG) After clicking the morph button, the status of morphing can be seen here

-![Intermediate images with background](withb.png)
+![Intermediate images with background](withb.png) Intermediate images with background

-![Intermediate images without background](outb.png)
+![Intermediate images without background](outb.png) Intermediate images without background